Bispectrum in Single-Field Inflation Beyond Slow-Roll: Discussion

 The expressions presented here are ideally suited for use in concert with a fast estimator for the angular bispectrum in CMB.
 In particular this form should facilitate searches for the non-Gaussian counterparts to features in the power spectrum data which could confirm their primordial origin.

 \acknowledgements

 We thank Mark Wyman for useful discussions.
-PA and WH were supported by the Kavli Institute for Cosmological Physics at the University of Chicago through grants NSF PHY-0114422 and NSF PHY-0551142 and an endowment from the Kavli Foundation and its founder Fred Kavli.
-VM and WH were additionally supported by U.S.\ Dept.\ of Energy contract DE-FG02-90ER-40560, WH by the David and Lucile Packard Foundation and VM by the Brazilian Research Agency CAPES Foundation and by U.S. Fulbright Organization.
+PA and WH were supported by the Kavli Institute for Cosmological Physics at the University of Chicago through grants NSF PHY-1125897 and an endowment from the Kavli Foundation and its founder Fred Kavli.
+VM and WH were additionally supported by U.S.\ Dept.\ of Energy contract DE-FG02-90ER-40560, WH by the David and Lucile Packard Foundation and VM by the Brazilian Research Agency CAPES Foundation and by U.S. Fulbright Organization. \wh{We thank Sam Passaglia for pointing out a typo in $T_{40}$.}